 Make all Menstrual Products Plastic Free

-Single-use period products contain up to 90% plastic and are constantly being manufactured, used for between 4-8 hours, disposed of and then take over 500 years to break down, meaning if Jane Austen had used them they would still be decomposing today!
+Conventional period products contain up to 90% plastic and are constantly being manufactured, used for between 4-8 hours, disposed of and then take over 500 years to break down!
+That's over 7 times the average lifetime of the person using them, meaning if Jane Austen had used them they would still be decomposing today!

 The adverse impact that single-use plastic is having on our health and the environment has been gaining huge media coverage, and because there are already so many companies out there producing eco-friendly versions it is obvious now more than ever that plastic is clearly not needed in period products.
 Therefore it is crucial that we bring about change so that these essential products are inflicting minimum damage.

 This is why myself and over 239,000 supporters are calling on manufacturers and supermarkets to bring about change by removing plastic from their period products.
 This petition covers tampons, applicators, pads/towels, wrappers and packaging.

 - Sainsbury's, Aldi, and Superdrug have stopped the production of their plastic tampon applicators, a move collectively saving over 17 tonnes of plastic annually!